-- A. At any time within 10 days after APS' posting of the notice of filing of petition, a labor organization other than the petitioner may file with the board or designee, an intervenor's petition seeking to represent some or all of the employees in the petitioned-for unit.
-The intervenor's petition shall contain the same information set forth in Section 1 of this Chapter. - B. The intervenor's petition shall be accompanied by a showing of interest showing that at least thirty percent of the employees in the petitioned-for unit wish to be represented by the intervenor for purposes of collective bargaining.
-The showing of interest shall otherwise meet the requirements set forth in Section 4 of this Chapter. - C. An intervenor that has presented a sufficient showing of interest in the unit found to be appropriate shall be placed on the ballot and shall be considered a party to the proceeding. - D. Upon application, an incumbent labor organization shall have automatic intervenor status if it is not the petitioner, pursuant to the provisions of Subsection B of Section 10-7E-24 NMSA 1978, of the Public Employee Bargaining Act.
+A. At any time within 10 days after the employer's posting of the notice of filing of petition, a labor organization other than the petitioner may file with the director an intervenor's petition seeking to represent some or all of the employees in the petitioned-for unit.
+The intervenor's petition shall contain the same information set forth in Section 8 above.

+- B. The intervenor's petition shall be accompanied by a showing of interest showing that at least thirty percent of the employees in the petitioned-for unit wish to be represented by the intervenor for purposes of collective bargaining.
+The showing of interest shall otherwise meet the requirements set forth in Section 11, above. - C. An intervenor that has presented a sufficient showing of interest in the unit found to be appropriate shall be placed on the ballot and shall be considered a party to the proceeding. - D. Upon application, an incumbent labor organization shall have automatic intervenor status if it is not the petitioner, pursuant to the provisions of Subsection B of Section 10-7E-24 NMSA 1978, of the Public Employee Bargaining Act.

-Section 10 - Consent Election: Where the parties are in agreement on all issues required to be resolved in order to proceed to an election, and the board's designee is satisfied that the issues are so resolved, including unit scope, the designee shall draw up a consent election agreement to be signed by all parties and by the designee.
+2.17 CONSENT ELECTION: Where the parties are in agreement on all issues required to be resolved in order to proceed to an election, and the director is satisfied that the issues are so resolved, including unit scope, the director shall draw up a consent election agreement to be signed by all parties and by the director.
 Consent election agreements are subject to board review and may be set aside by the board on its own initiative.
-If a consent election agreement is not set aside at the board's next regular meeting or the following regular meeting, the board's designee shall proceed to an election on the basis of the agreement.
+If a consent election agreement is not set aside at the board's next regular meeting or the following regular meeting, the director shall proceed to an election on the basis of the agreement.